A BRIEF HISTORY OF THE FAMOUS LIVE AT THE ROUNDHOUSE

 The old car park is situated behind the pub, in a road named Bragg Close, after the singer and poet Billy Bragg, whose family has lived in the area for over a century.
 Billy Bragg opened the street on 24 August 1999, dedicating it to his brother, and also paying tribute to Ben Tillet the founder of the Dockworkers Union.

 In 2007, filmmakers Ken Gascoigne and "H" Curran made a documentary about the venue.
-They interviewed some of the artists who performed there at the height of its fame, including Mick Box of Uriah Heep, Brian May of Queen, the Roundhouse Promoter Andy Townsend, and local residents, who shared their memories of the club
+They interviewed some of the artists who performed there at the height of its fame, including Mick Box of Uriah Heep, Brian May, the Roundhouse Promoter Andy Townsend, and local residents, who shared their memories of the club

 For many years the famous Roundhouse venue hall was not used as a music venue.
 Now under new management we at Live at The Roundhouse would like for you all to join us celebrate the revival of this iconic venue.